GuenterQuast/mPIXdaq/README.md

 The figure below shows the graphical display of the program and the typical distribution of the pixel and cluster energies and the number of pixels per cluster.
-The radioactive source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
+The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of two seconds.
-The histogram in the lower-right corner shows how cluster types distinguish different types of radiation.
+The histogram in the lower-right corner shows how cluster types discriminate different types of radiation.

 ![The graphical display of miniPIXdaq](miniPIXdaq.png)